Placeholder image

 Mission Fit

-• How does the project advance The Windham Foundation’s mission to enhance the vitality of Vermont’s rural communities?
+• How does the project advance The Windham Foundation’s mission to enhance economic, cultural, and civic life in Vermont?
+Clearly state how your project aligns with our mission.

 Likelihood of Success:

 • Are the project’s objectives clear and realistic?
-Please tell us what you are trying to do and why.
+Please tell us, with specifics, what you are trying to do and why.

 • Is there a plan for future sustainability?
 How will you support the program going forward?